Learning Image Relations with Contrast Association Networks: Introduction

 In this paper, we propose a new relation unit, \textit{contrast association unit} (CAU).
 We show that CAUs are suitable for relation learning tasks with analysis and experiments.
 We adopt a multiplicative update algorithm for learning the non-negative weights in CAUs.
 The multiplicative update algorithm is compatible with gradient descent algorithms for unconstrained weights.
 The whole neural network can be trained in an end-to-end manner.

 Next, in Section \ref{sec:arch}, we outline the general neural network architecture for relation learning.
 In Section \ref{sec:cau}, we introduce our proposed relation unit CAU.
 In Section \ref{sec:learning}, we present the multiplicative update algorithm for learning the non-negative weights in CAUs.
 In Section \ref{sec:related_work}, we discuss models related to CAU.
 In Section \ref{sec:experiments}, we present the experiments on the five relation learning tasks.
-Finally in Section \ref{sec:conclusion}, we discuss the limitations of our work and propose several directions for future research.